Dacia Sandero Stepway 2013-2020 review | A cheap yet rugged supermini

 • Although Dacia doesn’t really go in for optional extras, there are a few to look out for.
 Metallic paint was a cost-option on all models.
 Leather upholstery and a rear parking camera were also available on the up-spec Comfort model.

-• The most fuel-efficient version of the Stepway is, as you might expect, one with a diesel engine.
+• If you want the most fuel-efficient version: as you might expect, it’s the one with a diesel engine.
 The dCi 90, which has an output of 89bhp, a 0-62mph time of 11.7 seconds, an official consumption figure of 74.3mpg (as calculated under the older NEDC testing regime) and CO2 emissions of 98g/km.
 From 2019, the diesel was given a power boost of 5bhp, which reduced fuel economy to 72.4mpg.

-• If you want your Stepway to be run on an alternative fuel, the Bi-Fuel car, from 2020 onwards, uses both petrol and liquid petroleum gas (LPG), although the availability of LPG in the UK is a bit patchy, so you should check your usual filling stations before committing to buy.
-The LPG fuel economy isn’t as good as petrol – 37.6 mpg, compared to 47.1 mpg – but LPG is less than half the price of petrol.
+• If you want a cheap-to-run car that isn’t diesel: the Bi-Fuel car, produced in 2020 only, uses both petrol and liquid petroleum gas (LPG).
+Do be aware, however, that the availability of LPG in the UK is a bit patchy, so you should check your usual filling stations before committing to buy.
+The LPG fuel economy isn’t as good as petrol – 37.6 mpg, compared to 47.1 mpg – but LPG is less than half the price, which is where the saving comes in.

 Craig Thomas